ScaledMap/LoadOut/README.md

 most recent updates
 -------------------
+Simple update that fixed the redirect when editing hidden bookmarks.
+Also flash added instead of render template when adding to hidden bookmarks.
+The link for settings was borken on a few pages because i changed how I wanted to handle redirects.
+Should be fixed.

-host -I to pull up the ipaddress
+hostname -I to pull up the ipaddress

 The server should definetly work on all your devices now.
 I might add an option where you can choose to have the server just run in your browser vs allowing other devices to connect.